Hazardous household waste (HHW)

-- To reduce pollution, Côte Saint-Luc hosts a special collection day during the summer when residents can bring hazardous household waste for safe disposal.
+- Every year in August, a collection day is held so that residents can bring hazardous household waste for safe disposal.
 HHW collection days in other communities are also open to Côte Saint-Luc residents.
 Dates will be posted, or call the Public Works Department for more information at 514-485-6868.

 Other locations to dispose of different hazardous household waste

 These can be dropped off at different retailers such as Canadian Tire and Goodyear, as well as at Eco-centres.

 Oils, oil and latex paints and dyes

 These can be dropped off at any RONA Dismat store.